kriskowal/uncommonjs/modules/specification.md

             began executing in the current system of modules.
         1. The ``require.main`` property must be the same value in every module.
+    1.  ``require`` must have a ``resolve`` function.
+        1.  ``resolve`` accepts a module identifier as its first and only argument
+        1.  ``resolve`` must return the resolved module identifier corresponding to the given module identifier relative to this module's resolved module identifier.
 1.  an ``exports`` object must exist in a function's lexical scope.
     1.  the ``exports`` object must initially be the same value as ``module.exports``.